andreapolcz/evernote-ui-service/README.md

 # evernote-ui-service
-Quic POC how a Ui Testing Framework looks at the beginning
+Quic POC on how a UI Testing Framework looks at the beginning

+When cloning the project, just put in mvn clean install command in the terminal (in IDE or in command line) and the tests will work from there!